Someday a child might come to you and say that they are sad or scared about what is happening in the world. What do you do then?

 But much of this time, I must admit, I have wasted in a paralyzing state of overwhelm.

 Recently, I confided this to John Tarrant, a Zen Buddhist teacher based in Santa Rosa, California.
 I said my worries about how the potential for climate change would affect my children and others — and my seeming inability to do anything of real consequence about it — felt immobilizing and, ultimately, of no use.

 None of us can bear the burden of something like global warming, he said, and we shouldn’t try.
 It’s too big — too far beyond human scale.

 But someday, he continued, a child might come to you and say that they are sad or scared about what is happening in the world, and you might say, “I understand.
 Here, have a cup of tea.”
 And that will be what you have to do.

 There was a time when I would not have understood the wisdom in those simple words, but I do now.
 I still firmly believe we all have a moral obligation to help make the changes needed to address climate change.
 And I know that there is much I can do to help prepare my kids for the new realities that are likely to come their way.

 But on an ordinary human scale, being truly present for the child in front of me may be the very best thing I can ever do.

-This piece originally appeared on FinerMinds.
+A slightly revised version of this piece originally appeared on FinerMinds.